Lazard (LAZ)

 Lazard Quarterly Revenue

-Long-term growth is the most important, but within financials, a half-decade historical view may miss recent interest rate changes and market returns.
-Lazard’s annualized revenue growth of 12.5% over the last two years is above its five-year trend, suggesting its demand recently accelerated.
+We at StockStory place the most emphasis on long-term growth, but within financials, a half-decade historical view may miss recent interest rate changes, market returns, and industry trends.
+Lazard’s annualized revenue growth of 12.1% over the last two years is above its five-year trend, suggesting its demand recently accelerated.
 Lazard Year-On-Year Revenue GrowthNote: Quarters not shown were determined to be outliers, impacted by outsized investment gains/losses that are not indicative of the recurring fundamentals of the business.

 6. Assets Under Management (AUM)

-Lazard’s AUM has declined at an annual rate of 2.6% over the last four years, much worse than the broader financials industry.
-When analyzing Lazard’s AUM over the last two years, we can see that growth accelerated to 2.7% annually.
+Lazard’s AUM has grown at an annual rate of 2.2% over the last five years, much worse than the broader financials industry and slower than its total revenue.
+When analyzing Lazard’s AUM over the last two years, we can paint a similar picture as it recorded 2.5% annual growth.
 Fundraising or short-term investment performance were net detractors to the company over this shorter period since assets grew slower than total revenue.
-Keep in mind that asset growth can be erratic and seasonal, so we don't rely on it too heavily for our business quality analysis.
+Just remember that while assets are relevant to watch, we don't place too much emphasis on them because they ebb and flow with the market.

 Lazard Assets Under Management

-Lazard’s AUM punched in at $264.5 billion this quarter, beating analysts’ expectations by 2.8%.
-This print was 6.8% higher than the same quarter last year.
+Lazard’s AUM punched in at $254.3 billion this quarter, falling 2.5% short of analysts’ expectations.
+This print was 12.4% higher than the same quarter last year.

 7. Pre-Tax Profit Margin